 DIY Valentine’s Day Bling

-Another step toward protecting your jewelry is to take photos and store them with your receipts or keep them in a digital format.
+Another step toward helping you protect your jewelry is to take photos and store them with your receipts or keep them in a digital format.
 These images will help determine the condition the jewelry was in when photographed.
 A further protective step is to store jewelry in an air-tight container when you aren’t wearing it.

 When you buy jewelry that’s meant to have long-term symbolic value, it’s crucial to get it insured.
-For all of your personal and commercial insurance needs, contact the experts at Unisource Insurance Associates.
+For all of your personal and commercial insurance needs, contact the agents at Unisource Insurance Associates.